 Dual extrusion is of course about printing dual materials and support structure is the most practical use, however if you want to print dual colour with the Ultimaker 3 then this is of course possible as well.
 The process of dual build material prints is slightly different to using the second print core for the support material.
 The process starts in Cura with two STL files.
 These need to be loaded into the software together and then you can assign the material or colour to each part of the model.

 Then once your models have been assigned a material, the two can be merged by selecting both and right clicking and selecting Merge Models.
 If you then want to change the materials the models need to be ungrouped.
 Again, this can be done by right clicking and selecting the Ungroup option.
-Testing the dual colour printing showed again that the Ultimaker 3 performs great, producing clean prints with the materials meeting and bonding well.
-At low quality there was some gapping between the materials, but at higher quality the bond was excellent.
+Testing the dual color printing showed again that the Ultimaker 3 performs great, producing clean prints with the materials meeting and bonding well.
+At low quality, there was some gapping between the materials, but at higher quality, the bond was excellent.

 The hardware itself is solid and built to last, with the centerpiece being the printhead and cartridge-style print cores.
-As a dual extrusion printer they work perfectly, and the ability to hot swap cores and materials has been exceptionally well thought out.
+As a dual extrusion 3D printer, they work perfectly, and the ability to hot-swap cores and materials has been exceptionally well thought out.

 There is also the issue of speed –the Ultimaker 3 is no sprinter.
 When it comes to producing quality prints, you can find that the print times double or even quadruple when compared to the same model printed with a single extruder on the Ultimaker 2.

 But there’s no doubt that the Ultimaker 3 is an excellent printer and will find wide appeal.
 It’s one of the best printers we’ve used and the quality of the prints is outstanding.